 1. Course title and code: Summer Training 23164501-2 2.
 Credit hours: 2 3.
 Program(s) in which the e course is offered: Computer Science 4.
-Name of faculty member responsible for the course: The Course Coordinato s (Assigned n Committee) 5.
+Name of faculty member responsible for the course: The Course Coordinato r (Assigned by Curriculur n Committee) 5.
 Level/year at which this course is offered 8/4 (Summer semester) 6.
-Pre-requisites for this course (if any) Completing a minimum of 64 credit hours of Department Requirement (DR) courses.
+Pre-requisites for this course (if any) Completing a minimum of 64 credit hours of Department Require ment (DR) courses.
 7. Co-requisites for this course (if any) None 8.
-Location if not on main in campus Jamoum Campus
+Location if not on main n campus Jamoum Campus